duncanbradley/axis-extension/draft.md

 Competing explanations for the facilitatory effects of graphically presenting denominator information either suggest that drawing salience to the denominator, or supporting proportional reasoning, are responsible for the observed effects.
 Report support for the latter, since increasing the salience of the denominator in text does not influence participants’ responses.
 It’s not really denominator neglect as it’s been traditionally interpreted, salience alone doesn’t do much, because of poor representation of large numbers (denominators).
 Yet, graphical representation facilitates generation of an accurate gist - by effectively communicating the scale of the large number, and thus putting the numerator into perspective.
 Graphically representing the part-to-whole relationship, which conveys the gist of a small numerator magnitude (see also Ancker, 2006).
 For fuzzy-trace theory, the goal is to promote an appropriate gist-level message, rather than expecting memorisation of verbatim information, since gist takes precedence over verbatim information when it comes to reasoning.
 Several findings can be interpreted in relation to fuzzy-trace theory.
 Okan et al. (2012) and Garcia-Retamero and Galesic (2010): consistent with fuzzy-trace theory, this occurs becuase the part-to-whole relationships are explicitly displayed, avoiding the types of errors in reasoning responsible for denominator neglect (class-inclusion errors).
 Appearance matters for gist representations - physical sizes of the elements on a graph, and relations between these elements, contribute, so foreground only charts may increase perceptions of magnitude (Reyna, 2008).
 There is lots of evidence that manipulating axes such that the distance between two items increases, results in interpretations of greater difference (Correll, Pandey, Witt, Yang).
 Demonstrates the influence of physical attributes in gist representations.

 # Data Visualisation

-Axis truncation is relevant because…
-Framing

 Within the field of data visualisation, the effects of extending an axis have not been explored much.
 What has been explored a lot is another type of manipulation commonly refered to as axis truncation.
 This is similar because it involves changing the axis limits to accomodate (or exclude) certain values not containing data.
 The effect is to change the appearance of the difference between values, and thus influence assessments of this difference.
 Pandey, correll, witt, yang - .
 Demonstrates framing of values, display of context.

 However, this work has focused on difference judgements, which are different to magnitude judgements.
 Both require some concept of how big a value ought to be.
 For difference judgements, these concepts are vague, hence easily swayed by the appearance.
 It may be true of magnitudes too - without a good idea of what consitutes large of small values, visual design might play a role.

 In the risk literature, much of the research is also focused on the magnitude of differences, since this information is most commonly presented to demonstrate the relative reduction in risk between two choices.

-# Contributions

-The contributions of this work are:
-  * Looking at blank space rather than stacked bars - denominator is merely implied
-  * Looking at non-risk scenarios
-  * More trials
-  * Previous look at magnitude has focused on *understanding* whereas we focus on interpretation

 # Experiment 1 - Overview